zafartm/uppalz.com/_posts/2024-08-19-how-to-deploy-a-multi-container-application-to-a-docker-server.md

+---
+layout: post
+title:  "How to deploy a multi container application to a docker server"
+---

-## How to deploy a multi container application to a docker server
+# How to deploy a multi container application to a docker server

 Instructions below apply to a specific use case where we need to deploy all the application services to a single fat server that is running only docker.